 - Check and clean stove hoods and filters regularly.
 If your stove hood vents externally, make sure insects or birds do not build nests or otherwise impede air flow through it.

-- Never use a kitchen oven to heat your home.
-Not only is this a fire hazard, but it can also give off toxic fumes.
+- Never use a gas or propane oven to heat your home.
+Not only is this a fire hazard, but it can also give off toxic gases.

 By exercising caution at all times in your kitchen, you can help reduce the risk of a kitchen fire.
 But if a fire does flare up, you need to be prepared.

 - Your safety should always come first.
 If you are unsure about whether it is safe to fight the fire, leave the scene, call 911 for help, and let the fire department control the fire.